Architectural Committee Minutes

 Written Record.
 The only provision in the Davis-Stirling Act specific to architectural committees does not require that architectural committees keep minutes.
 Instead, it states they must keep a written record of their decisions.
 (Civ.
 Code § 4765(a)(4)) A written record could be in the form of notations on plans (a copy of which should be kept by the association), letters to applicants, journal entries, and/or minutes.
 If there is no record of an architectural committee’s decision, an association will have difficulty defending itself when challenged, and the courts will not be sympathetic.
 (Ironwood v.
 Solomon)

 When Minutes Are Required.
-Due to the difficulty in finding volunteers, it is not uncommon for boards to assume the duties of the architectural committee.
+Because it is difficult to find volunteers, it is not uncommon for boards to assume the duties of the architectural committee.
 When that happens, architectural business becomes board business, which, in turn, requires minutes.
 Under these conditions, board/architectural meeting minutes must be kept.

 Consultant’s Records